guertinlab/Nascent_RNA_Methods/README.md

 ## Preprocessing

-Navigate to the folder that contains the sequencing file and gunzip the file.
+Navigate to the folder that contains the sequencing file and gunzip the files.

 ```
 cd $directory